Getting from Gdansk Airport to city centre

 Getting from Gdansk airport to Sopot

 There is a direct bus from Gdansk airport to Sopot city centre – line 122.
 It arrives in front of Grand Hotel – very close to the Monte Cassino street and the wooden pier.
+The journey takes about one hour, so it’s better either to have two tickets and validate the second one once the first expires, or to buy a 24-hour ticket.

 There is no direct train to Sopot.
 You need to get to Gdansk Wrzeszcz and then change lines.